davidmarquis/redisq/README.md

 #### Message queue

 The core concept of RedisQ is the queue itself.
 A queue has a name, and that's pretty much it.
 Messages can be published and consumed from a MessageQueue.
-The `MessageQueue` interface provides some monitoring-like operations like getting the list of registered consumers on the queue, the number of messages in the queue for each consumer, etc.
+The `MessageQueue` interface provides some monitoring operations, i.e. getting the list of registered consumers on the queue, the number of messages in the queue for each consumer, etc.

 #### Message

 A `Message` is the entity that gets published and consumed on the queue.
 A `Message` instance provides some meta information about your actual message, along with its 'payload'.
 The payload is the actual content that you publish and consume.
 In Redis, each message is stored as a Hash containing all of the message attributes.
 Each attribute in the hash is stored as strings, including the payload.
 For this reason, a (configurable) serialization mechanism exists.
 More on that later.

 #### Message producer

 The `MessageProducer` is the side of the system that publishes messages on a queue for consumption by consumers.
-Multiple producers can exist for the same queue.
+Multiple producers can exist for the same logical queue.

 #### Message consumer

 A message consumer will consume messages from the queue and pass them out to your application using the `MessageListener` that you define (more below).

 #### Consumer ID

 You can define an ID for each logical application consuming messages on a queue, and messages submitted to a queue will be distributed independently to each logical consumer.
 This allows for per-consumer reliable delivery of messages.
 In practice, a separate Redis List is created and managed for each registered consumer ID.

 Multiple application instances (or processes) can be defined using the same consumer ID for distributed processing of messages - effectively enabling reliable clustering on your application.

 Using consumer IDs is optional.
 If not defined, a default consumer ID is used (`default`) on both the producer and the consumer side.

 The class that is used for defining a message consumer is conveniently called `MessageConsumer`.

 #### Message listener

 On the consumer side, the `MessageListener` interface represents the link between the queue and your application.
 Your application must implement the `MessageListener` interface in order to actually consume messages.
 This interface defines a single `onMessage(Message<T> message)` method that gets called when there's a message available for consumption.
 This interface is genericly typed and the type you define in your implementation actually gets passed as a hint to your configured `PayloadSerializer`.

 Configuring payload serialization
 ---------------------------------

 By default, JAXB is used to serialize message payloads that you publish through the `MessageProducer` interface (producer-side) and that you consume through the `MessageListener` interface (consumer side).

 To change this default implementation, you  need to define a bean that implements the `PayloadSerializer` interface in your Spring context.

 A few serializers are available out-of-the-box: